 This course provides participants with an understanding of the complexity of the international relief system and the legal framework for humanitarian assistance.
 We introduce the characteristics of natural disasters and conflict-induced emergencies and the requirements for an effective humanitarian response, highlighting some of the dilemmas faced by humanitarians and aid workers.
 Participants will learn about the various United Nations agencies that respond to disasters and the roles these agencies play in coordinating responses for various sectors such as health, water and sanitation and logistics.
 They will discover how international non-government organisations work with these agencies to share information and data and to avoid duplication and ensure humanitarian aid reaches those who need it and doesn't cause harm.
 Attendees are given an opportunity to put the knowledge gained into practice and to explore the team skills required to work effectively in the field.

-If you require this course to be tailored for your organisation, please visit our Customised Training page for more information.
+If you require this course to be tailored for your organisation, please visit the Customised Training page for more information.

 The course is in English and a reasonable proficiency is required for by participants.

 The number of people affected by humanitarian crises globally almost doubled over the past decade.
 Increasing emergencies brings a growing demand for humanitarians with expertise in child protection in emergencies (CPiE) and, by delivering this training, we aim to increase the pool of experts who will be highly skilled and trained to deploy in this sector.

 - Improve their understanding of risk factors that make children vulnerable in emergencies